If you get periods, any bleeding can feel like too much.

 How much does it cost?

-When budgeting for birth control, you’ll need to factor in the cost of the drug or device and any related doctor’s appointments.
+When budgeting for birth control, be sure to factor in the cost of the drug or device, along with any related doctor’s appointments.

 You might be able to get your birth control for a lot less — or even for free — depending on: